elefant-ai/player2-ai-npc-godot/README.md

 You should now see a list of functions with their descriptions below:

 <img width="406" height="972" alt="image" src="https://github.com/user-attachments/assets/14cd2090-2c61-4292-ad02-68e0b0569a3a" />

+## Simple chat completion

+If you wish to simply run AI/LLM chat completion without history, TTS, or agent replies, use the `Player2AIChatCompletion` node.

+The interface is similar to the `Player2AINPC` node.

+An example can be found under `dev_scenes/simple_completion/simple_completion.tscn`

 ## Manual TTS (Text To Speech)